minoa-lang/reference/src/type-system/types.md

 Some types support unique functionality that cannot be replicated using user defined types.

-While types are generally split up in 2 categories: _builtin_ and _compound_ types, the latter is subdivided within multiple groups.
+Types are split into groups based on commonalities between them.
+A big distinction exists between _builtin_ and other types, as unlike most types, _builtin_ types may exists by themselves, as others are dependent on another type as their subtypes.

 These are the following:
 - [builtin types]
   - [boolean types]